alcarruth/db_worm/README.md

 ### Table Row Caching

-With the tickets app, for example, the `conference` and `team` tables, and perhaps also the `game` table, are essentially static and are needed to render basic pages in the browser, so the should be loaded in the browser in their entirety.
-On the other hand, the `ticket_user`, `ticket_lot` and `ticket` tables are subject to change and, if cached should be understood by the programmer to be possibly dirty and in need of refreshing or verification from the database.
+With the tickets app, for example, the `conference` and `team` tables, (and perhaps also the `game` table), are essentially static and are required by the browser to render the main pages, so they should be loaded in their entirety when the document is loaded.
+On the other hand, the `ticket_user`, `ticket_lot` and `ticket` tables are subject to change and if cached should be understood by the programmer to be possibly dirty and in need of refreshing or verification from the database.

 ### Column Classes